(1882 – 22/01/1956)

 A well-known Islamic educator in Singapore, Syed Abu Bakar bin Taha Alsagoff hailed from Hadramaut, Yemen.
 He received his early education in his birth town, Seiyun.
 Later, he went to Mecca to further his studies at the feet of some of the most prominent ulama at that time.

 After completing his studies in Mecca, he decided to travel to Singapore to propagate Islamic da’wah.
 Upon his arrival, he was asked to sit in the building committee for Madrasah Alsagoff at Jalan Sultan.
+He was already married when he arrived in Singapore.

 In 1920, he returned to his home country to fulfil his dream of building a modern madrasah.
 He called it Madrasah Nahdah Ilmiah, and became its first Headmaster.

 In 1927 he came back to Singapore and this time he stayed for almost 30 years.
 His arrival coincided with opening of a Madrasah Aljunied at Victoria Street.
-The philanthropist who build it saw that no one was more eligible to sit in the Headmaster’s chair except Syed Abu Bakar Alsagoff.
+The philanthropist who built it saw that no one was more eligible to sit in the Headmaster’s chair except Syed Abu Bakar Alsagoff.
 He agreed but on two conditions: that Arabic Language was the medium of instruction, and that its educational system must be modern.

 His conditions were well-received, and he ran the Madrasah with tight discipline.
 As Headmaster from 1927 to 1955, he built up the Madrasah’s reputation as a premier Islamic educational institution in South East Asia.
 Students from all over the region came to the Madrasah to be his students.
 He even allowed a section of his house at Java Road to be used as free accommodation for these students, who also received free education at the Madrasah.